windy333/BoxShop/README.md

 4. open in local:xxxx

 ## about
-1.The upgrade from the original springboot2.6 to springboot3.3 addresses some security issues 2.build konwn bugs
+1. The upgrade from the original springboot2.6 to springboot3.3 addresses some security issues
+2. build konwn bugs